-Because this cancer is difficult to detect early, it is often only diagnosed at a locally advanced state.
-The 5 year survival rate being 10.8%.
+Because this cancer is difficult to detect early, it is often only diagnosed at an advanced state, with the 5-year survival rate being 10.8%.
 This rate is affected by whether the cancer has metastasized or not.
 Localized cancer survival rates are as high as 41.6%.

 Based on statistical forecasting, it is estimated that there will be 60,430 new cases in 2021 (3.2% of all cancer cases).

-This cancer is often called a silent disease because it often goes unnoticed until an advantage stage causes serious symptoms.
-By the time cancer syndromes become apparent (i.e. the tumor becomes large enough to be noticed) the cancer has often spread throughout the body.
+This cancer is often called a silent disease because it typically goes unnoticed until an advantage stage causes serious symptoms.
+By the time cancer symptoms become apparent (i.e., the tumor becomes large enough to be noticed) the cancer has often spread throughout the body.

 According to the Cancer Treatment Centers of America, most symptoms of pancreatic cancer are not specific to the disease.
 The earliest symptoms may include jaundice, a yellowing of the skin and the whites of the eyes, which is caused by an excess of bilirubin (a substance made by the liver).
 Sudden weight loss may also be an early warning sign.

 Weight loss may be accompanied by other symptoms affecting the stomach region.
 Abdominal pain in the upper and middle belly that extends to the lower back may occur if a tumor has grown large enough to press against other organs.
 Nausea and vomiting occur if tumors have grown near the stomach region.
 Gallbladder and liver swelling may also occur.
 Unlike a pancreatic tumor, a swollen gallbladder can often be discovered through a routine physical exam.
 Of course, these abdominal issues may be caused by many other conditions other than cancer.